timsorweid/shipping-assignment/README.md

 ### Areas for feedback

--    Does it make sense for the secret algorithm to be in its own class?
+-    Does it make sense for the secret algorithm to be in its own class, the way I did it?
 -    Should I separate out global values into their own file, e.g. units array?
+I left them in SecretAlgorithm.js
 -    For functions which exist outside of a class, where is the best place for them?
+I put them in various helper files
 -    Is there a better way stylistically to break up the work?
 Does it matter computationally for this project?
 -    Am I using getters correctly or should these be methods instead?
 -    What other more complicated tests could I have written?